saylordotorg/course_comm311/Unit02.md

+---
+layout: default
+title: "COMM311: Intercultural Communication"
+course_description: "This course is designed to help you identify how to become a better communicator in these sorts of cross-cultural situations.
+You will learn about barriers to successful communication that involve cultural differences.
+You will also learn more about your own communication style and how it can be developed to facilitate more successful intercultural encounters."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Adapting to Culture** <span id="2"></span> *Communication between members of two cultures frequently requires more than a single interaction.
 Business partnerships, social relationships,